 - Rising A&E attendances.
-Before the coronavirus pandemic, an increasing number of people were attending A&E. On average, in 2018-19, 67,991 people attended A&E each day in England; this is a 17% increase on the 2010-11 numbers.
+Before the coronavirus pandemic, an increasing number of people were attending A&E. On average in 2018-19, 67,991 people attended A&E each day in England; this was a 17% increase on the 2010-11 numbers.
 Get key A&E patient statistics.

 - Fewer hospital beds.
 ‘Exit block’ occurs when there is a delay in admitting patients to the ward from A&E due to a lack of beds.
 The problem of exit blocking leads to delays in diagnosis and treatment, which can in turn cause harm to patients.
 See the latest analysis on hospital bed numbers.

 - Age of patients.
 An ageing population is likely to also contribute to increased pressure on A&E, as three-quarters of 75-year olds have more than one long term condition, increasing to 82% of 85-year olds.
 Read the latest annual report from the NHS that breaks down A&E attendance.

 - Unnecessary A&E attendances.
 Another issue is that many people may attend A&E unnecessarily because they don’t know where to go for treatment, or can’t get an appointment with their GP.